nicolaei/master/docs/thesis/source/02_existing_research.md

 guaranteed to find all of the access points in your vicinity.

-In their tests, they found that the scanning timer for a probe request [^timer] had a lot to say about your ability to discover other APs.
+In their tests, they found that the scanning timer for a probe request had a lot to say about your ability to discover other APs.
 In general, the longer the timer, the better the chance of discovering other access points.
 Though over 100ms the benifit quickly diminish, as very few or no probe responses were recieved after this time and the discovered APs mainly came